ATHSOS and the Glenunga International High School

 This shortage of accommodation remained a problem for the school for the entire duration of its stay at North Terrace.
 With the expansion of the School of Mines due to the establishment of new Degree courses in the 1950’s, the Council decided that the school would have to transfer as a complete unit to a new site.
 However, no suitable new site in the city could be found and it looked as though the school would have to close.
 Last minute negotiations with the Government of the day then resulted in a decision to establish a new school at Glenunga.
 As part of the change, the school was to come under the direction of the Department of Education and all connections with the School of Mines (by then known as the Institute of Technology) would be severed.

 The construction of the new school was completed in 1963 and the whole school transferred from North Terrace in September that year.
 Over the next few years the specialised curriculum of the old Adelaide Technical High School which had been developed to suit particular objectives gradually changed to a broad-based curriculum similar to that available at other high schools.
 This was reflected in the change of the name of the school to Glenunga High School in 1974.
-With the introduction of the International Baccalaureate course in 1990 the name of the school changed again and it is now known as the Glenunga International High School.
+With the introduction of the International Baccalaureate course in 1990 the name of the school changed again and since 1992 has been known as the Glenunga International High School.

-In March 2015, the Blue and Gold Alumni Association was launched at GIHS with the objective of providing a means for former students to keep in touch and to collect and to maintain the memory of a unique school which made a significant contribution to education in South Australia.
-As part of this objective the Association funds two scholarships for students of the Glenunga International High School in memory of the two longest-serving headmasters of the Adelaide Technical High School.
+In March 2015, the Blue and Gold Alumni Association was launched at GIHS with the objective of providing a means for former students to keep in touch and to collect and maintain the memory of a unique school which made a significant contribution to education in South Australia.
+As part of this objective the Association funds two scholarships for students of the Glenunga International High School.
 It is hoped that the activities of the Association will inspire Glenunga old scholars to continue with and expend these objectives for the long-term benefit of the school.

 Membership is open to persons who have attended or taught at Adelaide Technical High School, Glenunga High School and Glenunga International High School.